fallahn/osgc/did/readme.md

  * Flares.
 These look like rockets and are found in barrels.
 Launch one of these to call in a barrage of canon fire from your offshore galleon.
  * Decoys.
 The creepy looking decoys are actually your friend!
 Place one down to distract bees or skeletons that may otherwise attack you.
  * Spooky Skull.
-These haunted skulls will, when placed, put up a small field which will curse any player who touches it, reversing their controls for a short amount of time.
+These haunted skulls will, when placed, put up a small shield which will curse any player who touches it, reversing their controls for a short amount of time.
 Place one by your boat for added security!

 ###### Weather
 Weather comes and goes on the the island - while it's mostly sunny it can and will rain sometimes.
 Occasionally a full on storm will kick in, so watch out for lightning strikes, they tend to prove lethal...

 ###### Fighting
 Every pirate has a trusty sword as well as a pistol.
-Pistols have limited ammo, however, so keep an eye out for barrels which may contain more ammo.
-When fighting remember to use the strafe button so you can continue to face your opponent while dodging, weaving and delivering those sword blows.
+Pistols are powerful, have a long range, but have limited ammo, so keep an eye out for barrels which may contain more ammo.
+When fighting remember to use the strafe button so you can continue to face your opponent while dodging, weaving and delivering those mighty blows.

 ###### Default Controls
     W - Up
     S - Down
     A - Left
     D - Right

     LCtrl/Controller B - Pick up/drop
     Space/Controller A - Use Item
     LShift/Controller LB - Strafe

     Q/Controller RB - Previous Item
     E/Controller Y - Next Item
     Z/Controller X - Show/Zoom Map
     M/Controller Back - Show Map
     Tab - Show Scoreboard

     Esc/P/Pause/Controller Start - Show options Menu

 This assumes the default xinput style controller layout on Windows.
 Custom keybinds and controller input is coming Soon™